priyansh472/Char-Room-Server/README.md

 - From the basics of socket programming model using multi-threading, the implementation of a real time chat server has been done.

-- Mutex/locks have been used while adding and removing any client from the list of active users.
+- The concept of Mutex/locks have been used while adding and removing any client from the list of active users , basically this addition and removal is done from the chat room for proper synchronization.

 - Use of a keyword ("exit") to remove a client from the server.